 We are 100% committed to providing you, our most deserving patients, with the very best dental treatment available in a caring, compassionate manner.

 The Endodontics Department at Branch Health Clinic Naval Station Norfolk primarily serves all shore based and fleet Navy and Marine Corps personnel in the Tidewater area.
-Nonsurgical and surgical endodontic therapy is completed by a staff of four endodontists and two general dentist rotators.
-Our dental assistant compliment usually consists of eight to twelve civilian or military personnel.
+Nonsurgical and surgical endodontic therapy is completed by a staff of three endodontists and two general dentist rotators.
+Our dental assistant compliment usually consists of three to four civilian or military personnel.

-Endodontic treatment has become "state of the art" with the addition of the Kodak Digital Radiography and the Global and Zeiss operating microscopes.
+Endodontic treatment has become "state of the art" with the addition of the Digital Radiography, Cone Beam Computed Tomography (CBCT), and the Global and Zeiss operating microscopes.
 Using the Kodak System, digital images of teeth can now be created using 50% less radiation.
 This image may be altered by changing density and contrast to improve diagnostics.
 The image can also be colorized, magnified and reversed.
 An archive quality photo can also be produced of the final product for inclusion in the patient's record.
+CBCT technology improves diagnostics and treatment decisions.
 In addition, the Global and Zeiss operating microscopes can be used for various endodontic procedures including:

 - Locating and instrumenting hard to find or calcified canals;